|Home Learning Activities & Games

-Here are some useful learning links for all ages:
+Here are some more genearl useful learning links for all ages, should you want to explore them with your child at home:

 Sound Pronunciation Guide - Learn how to pronounce pure sounds from Set 1 Sounds through to Set 3 with 5 year-old Sylvie.